Reviews You Can Rely On

 Our Analysis and Test Results

-This large-capacity, fridge-friendly dispenser stands out for combining convenience, sustainability, and solid filtration for its class.
-It holds 27 cups of water and comes with the Brita Elite Filter, which isn't the best filter out there but performs OK with both critical and secondary contaminants.
-The filter lasts up to 120 gallons, roughly six months, and three times longer than standard Brita filters, helping keep replacement costs low, even for the most hydrated households.
-Many users praise its compact, fridge-friendly design and crisp, chlorine-free taste, making it a practical choice for families or anyone wanting high-volume, mid-tier contaminant filtration with minimal hassle.
+This large-capacity, fridge-friendly dispenser stands out for its more convenient form factor.
+It holds 27 cups of water and comes with the Brita Elite Filter, which lasts up to 120 gallons.
+This is roughly 3 months for a two-person household, and about three times longer than standard Brita filters.
+All this means fewer daily refills and fewer filter replacements.
+It isn't the best filter out there, but it performs OK with both critical and secondary contaminants.
+But we appreciate its compact, fridge-friendly design, convenient spigot pour, and crisp taste, making it a practical choice for families or anyone wanting high-volume, mid-tier contaminant filtration with minimal hassle.

 Critical Contaminant Removal